 After my first day in Edmonton in Alberta, Canada I already knew what my first post about the city would be.
-I’d write a guide on things to do in Edmonton in winter for a three-day trip – this one – because I immediately noticed that the main sites in the city are pretty spread-out and it’s important to plan your trip a bit so that you don’t go running from East to West and back unnecessarily.
+I’d write a guide on things to do in Edmonton in winter for a three-day trip – this one – because I immediately noticed that the main sites in the city are pretty spread out (very different than, for example Quebec city) and it’s important to plan your trip a bit so that you don’t go running from East to West and back unnecessarily.

-I thought this would become a pretty straight-forward and maybe a bit dry guide on things to see and do in Edmonton.
+I thought this would become a pretty straight-forward and maybe a bit dry guide on places to visit in Edmonton in winter.
 In fact, I’d already written more than 1,500 words of it after that first day.

 But then something happened.

 As is often the case when I travel solo, I’d really been “on a mission” that first day in the city.
 I had a list of things I wanted to see and do and while I did enjoy checking them off, something was missing and I couldn’t quite put my finger to it.
 Yes, the sky was grey and it was rather cold, but that wasn’t anything new.
 I live in Belgium, after all.